 Facilities and Resources

-Founded in 1981, the Civil Liberties and Public Policy (CLPP) Program was created to educate, raise awareness, and activate new generations of students to advance reproductive rights, health, and justice.
+Founded in 1981, Collective Power for Reproductive Justice (formerly the Civil Liberties and Public Policy Program) was created to educate, raise awareness, and activate new generations of students to advance reproductive rights, health, and justice.
 Today, the program is recognized nationally and internationally as a significant leadership development organization, and for its broad, intersectional, and holistic conception of reproductive justice.
-For over 30 years, CLPP has been educating and convening student and community activists, providing a critical center and home for reproductive justice teaching, research, analysis, and organizing.
+For over 30 years, Collective Power for Reproductive Justice has been educating and convening student and community activists, providing a critical center and home for reproductive justice teaching, research, analysis, and organizing.
 Courses and independent work with faculty, the Five College Student Group, the annual conference, long-running emerging leaders' network, and national internship program have connected students and advocates to the broader movement and to each other, to build relationships and explore the intersectionality of gender, race, and class in the political arena and the reproductive justice movement.